lemonatio/proof-of-liabilities/README.md

 # Proof of Liabilities
 This repository consists of three scripts and a library that can be viewed as different tools:

-1. The `merkle_leaf.py` script which given an id and an audit id generates the merkle leaf hash that is neccessary to verify a proof.
+1. The `verify.py` script which given a proof, a merkle leaf and the root node, verifies that the proof is correct.
-2. The `verify.py` script which given a proof, a merkle leaf and the root node, verifies that the proof is correct.
+2. The `main.py` script which uses the library and an input file to create a Merkle Sum Tree and outputs the constructed tree and the proofs for each leaf of the tree.
-3. The `main.py` script which uses the library and an input file to create a Merkle Sum Tree and outputs the constructed tree and the proofs for each leaf of the tree.
+3. The `merkle_leaf.py` script which given an id and an audit id generates the merkle leaf hash that is neccessary to verify a proof.
+This script is used by `verify.py`, you don’t need to run this script by yourself

 The library can be found under the `lib` directory with the name `merkle.py` and it is a library to create and manage a Merkle Sum Tree.